ropensci-review-tools/pkgstats/README.md

 directed (`centrality_dir`) and undirected (`centrality_undir`).
 More
 central edges reflect connections between objects that are more central to package functionality, and vice versa.
-The distinct components of the network are also represented by discrete cluster numbers, object both for directed and undirected versions of the network.
+The distinct components of the network are also represented by discrete cluster numbers, calculated both for directed and undirected versions of the network.
 Each distinct cluster number represents a distinct group of objects, internally related to other members of the same cluster, yet independent of all objects with different cluster numbers.